Kadant (NYSE:KAI) Issues Q1 2022 Earnings Guidance

-Kadant (NYSE:KAI) last announced its quarterly earnings data on Wednesday, February 16th.
-The industrial products company reported $2.31 earnings per share for the quarter, beating the consensus estimate of $2.00 by $0.31.
-Kadant had a return on equity of 17.12% and a net margin of 10.69%.
-The business had revenue of $218.52 million during the quarter, compared to analyst estimates of $215.09 million.
-During the same period in the prior year, the company earned $1.54 earnings per share.
-Kadant’s revenue was up 29.7% compared to the same quarter last year.
-Equities analysts anticipate that Kadant will post 8.9 earnings per share for the current year.

-In related news, Director Thomas C. Leonard sold 757 shares of the business’s stock in a transaction that occurred on Monday, December 20th.
-The shares were sold at an average price of $215.89, for a total value of $163,428.73.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Thomas C. Leonard sold 252 shares of the business’s stock in a transaction that occurred on Tuesday, January 4th.
-The stock was sold at an average price of $226.72, for a total transaction of $57,133.44.
+In other news, Director Thomas C. Leonard sold 252 shares of the stock in a transaction on Tuesday, January 4th.
+The stock was sold at an average price of $226.72, for a total value of $57,133.44.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director William P. Tully sold 1,564 shares of the stock in a transaction on Wednesday, December 15th.
+The stock was sold at an average price of $219.32, for a total value of $343,016.48.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 2,573 shares of company stock worth $563,579.
-Insiders own 1.90% of the company’s stock.
+Insiders sold 2,573 shares of company stock worth $563,579 over the last ninety days.
+1.90% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in KAI.
-NewEdge Advisors LLC purchased a new stake in shares of Kadant in the 4th quarter worth $208,000.
-BNP Paribas Arbitrage SA increased its stake in shares of Kadant by 52.9% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 2,312 shares of the industrial products company’s stock worth $472,000 after purchasing an additional 800 shares in the last quarter.
-Stifel Financial Corp increased its stake in shares of Kadant by 11.5% in the 4th quarter.
-Stifel Financial Corp now owns 2,729 shares of the industrial products company’s stock worth $629,000 after purchasing an additional 282 shares in the last quarter.
-Citigroup Inc. increased its stake in shares of Kadant by 38.5% in the 4th quarter.
-Citigroup Inc. now owns 3,459 shares of the industrial products company’s stock worth $797,000 after purchasing an additional 961 shares in the last quarter.
-Finally, Royal Bank of Canada increased its stake in shares of Kadant by 32.6% in the 3rd quarter.
-Royal Bank of Canada now owns 4,697 shares of the industrial products company’s stock worth $959,000 after purchasing an additional 1,154 shares in the last quarter.
-Institutional investors and hedge funds own 97.34% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in KAI.
+NewEdge Advisors LLC bought a new position in Kadant during the fourth quarter valued at about $208,000.
+BNP Paribas Arbitrage SA lifted its holdings in shares of Kadant by 52.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 2,312 shares of the industrial products company’s stock valued at $472,000 after purchasing an additional 800 shares during the last quarter.
+Stifel Financial Corp lifted its holdings in shares of Kadant by 11.5% during the fourth quarter.
+Stifel Financial Corp now owns 2,729 shares of the industrial products company’s stock valued at $629,000 after purchasing an additional 282 shares during the last quarter.
+Citigroup Inc. lifted its holdings in shares of Kadant by 38.5% during the fourth quarter.
+Citigroup Inc. now owns 3,459 shares of the industrial products company’s stock valued at $797,000 after purchasing an additional 961 shares during the last quarter.
+Finally, Royal Bank of Canada lifted its holdings in shares of Kadant by 32.6% during the third quarter.
+Royal Bank of Canada now owns 4,697 shares of the industrial products company’s stock valued at $959,000 after purchasing an additional 1,154 shares during the last quarter.
+97.34% of the stock is owned by institutional investors and hedge funds.

 Kadant, Inc is a global supplier of critical components and engineered systems used in process industries worldwide.
 The company’s products, technologies, and services play an integral role in enhancing process efficiency, optimizing energy utilization, and maximizing productivity in resource-intensive industries.